Shadowscapes Tarot Deck by Stephanie Pui-Mun Law

 I can understand his statement.
 It is frustrating for me at times to see people get taken advantage of by the many sharks in this field.

-But this ties back in with what I said about whenever we are desperate or greedy we are vulnerable.
+But this ties back in with what I said about whenever we're desperate, greedy or vulnerable.

-For example, if someone is greedy that a certain person love them in return, then they are easy prey for someone who is a predator.
+For example, if someone is desperate that a certain person love them in return, then they are easy prey for someone who is a predator.

 They will often pay for more readings than they can afford just so they can hear what they want to hear.
 They will get reading after reading and even go to different tarot readers hoping to hear the answer they want.

-And even when they get it, they aren’t convinced.
+And even when they get that answer, they aren’t convinced.
 Why?
 Because they aren’t receptive.

 Even worse, they will get involved in spells.
 I’ve had more than a few people come to me for readings over the years who were tempted to work with someone offering spells as a solution.